silvermx/generic-webapp-frontend/README.md

 ## Nuxt 3 Project

-This sample Vue application is part of a Terraform project to create a website template with a three-tier architecture and a microservices approach on Google Cloud Platform.
+This sample Nuxt 3 application is part of a Terraform project to create a website template with a three-tier architecture and a microservices approach on Google Cloud Platform.
 It is a simple website with a button to retrieve a list of users and display it on the page.

 ### Installation